enanox/jsconfuy-tsexamples/README.md

 # TypeScript examples for JSConfUY 2015

-Hi everyone, I hope these examples could have helped you through the vast overview of the TypeScript language.
+Hi everyone, I hope these examples could help you through the vast overview of the TypeScript language.

 Just a reminder, to get full info about TypeScript check out [its official site](http://www.typescriptlang.org), and the list of definitions for a lot of [common libraries](http://definitelytyped.org).